kevee/team-dynamix-ux/README.md

 # tdx-ux
-Chrome plugin to fix the annoying interface quirks of Team Dynamix.
+Chrome plugin to fix the annoying interface Team Dynamix left laying around from 1998.

 ## How to install